 Flowers and blooms in Japan around the first week in January.
 The locations given in this post are in Saitama Prefecture, but most of these flowers bloom in almost every prefecture in Japan around January.

 - Winter Peonies

 - Roses – winter roses and Sweet Drift

 Believe it or not, even though it is bitter cold, flowers and tree flora have started to come into bloom.
 Including one of my all time favorites:

+The best time to see plum blossoms is generally February, but the plum blossoms in Shinrin Park can start to bloom as early as the first week in January.
+Likewise in Higashimatsuyama Botanen, there were quite a few opening up during the first week in January.
+The park is not particularly known for them, but there are actually quite a few plum blossom trees in the park.
 One of the best places to see plum blossoms in the Kanto region is in Ogose in Saitama Prefecture.
 The Ogose Bairin is one of three famous plum blossom groves.
-Best viewing and the plum blossom festival starts around mid February.
 There is also a plum blossom festival on Mt Hodo, beside the Robai-en wintersweet grove mentioned above.

 Winter Roses are not as common as Autumn Roses, but there are some places around Saitama Prefecture where you can see winter roses.
 No surprise that Shinrin Park is one such place.
 They also have hybrid roses such as “Sweet Drift”.

 Such a beautiful flower, but surprisingly not that common in Japan.
 In Saitama Prefecture, the best place to see snowdrops is in Shinrin park.
 However, you can also see them in Fukaya Green Kingdom.